The Rise of Magadha

 - Udayin was succeeded by Shishunaga, who temporarily shifted the capital to Vaishali.

-- His great achievment was the destruction of the power of Avanti with its capital at Ujjain to end the 100 year old rivalry between Magadha and Avanti.
+- His great achievement was the destruction of the power of Avanti with its capital at Ujjain to end the 100-year-old rivalry between Magadha and Avanti.

-- Shishunaga was succeeded by Kalashoka who transfered the capital from Vaishali to Patliputra.
+- Shishunaga was succeeded by Kalashoka who transferred the capital from Vaishali to Patliputra.

 Nanda Dynasty (344 – 323 BC)

 - The Shishunaga Dynasty was succeeded by the Nandas, who proved to be the most powerful rulers of Magadha. it was considered to be the first kshatriya dynasty.

 - Mahapadmananda was the founder of the Nanda Dynasty.

 - He was also known as Ekarat, Chhatri and Sarvakshatrantaka.

 - He conquered the kingdoms like Panchala, Kalinga, Asmaka, Kasi, Kuru, shurasen and Mithila.